-The SSP is research based and provides an overview of critical economic, labour market and social drivers; signals and indicators within the merSETA manufacturing, economic, and government policy environment that impact on skills demand and supply, particularly pertaining to skills gaps and skills shortages.
-The SSP is developed by the merSETA and its three main social partners (employers, labour and government), in order to provide strategic direction for skills development priority actions.
-Furthermore, the SSP is also an instrument that can provide direction to education and training institutions, skills development providers, and other interested parties with regard to developing relevant education, training and skills development responses for the merSETA manufacturing and engineering environment.
+The SSP is research based and provides an overview of critical economic, labour market and social drivers, signals and indicators within the merSETA manufacturing, economic, and government policy environment that impact on skills demand and supply, particularly pertaining to skills gaps and skills shortages.

-The five-year Strategic Plan is the instrument that the merSETA uses to identify five-year achievable and realistic targets aligned to its legislated mandate and SSP.
-These targets are translated into five-year strategic outcomes, budget programme structure (aligned to the SETA main areas of service delivery responsibility) and strategic outputs that clearly state the merSETA planned actions regarding the achievement of its strategic outcomes.
+The five- year Strategic Plan is the instrument that the merSETA uses to identify fiveyear achievable, and realistic targets aligned to its legislated mandate, the MTSF and SSP.

 The APP outlines what the merSETA intends doing in the upcoming financial year and provides a three-year Medium-Term Expenditure Framework (MTEF) horizon for implementing its strategic plan.
 It sets out performance indicators and targets towards achieving its strategic outcomes and outputs.
-The APP is the basis upon which the SETA reports to Parliament annually, through the Minister of Higher Education, Science and Technology.
+The APP is the basis upon which the SETA, reports to Parliament annually, through the Minister of Higher Education, Science and Technology.
 The SLA, based on the approved Strategic Plan and APP, is the signed agreement (contract) between the Minister and the merSETA Accounting Authority (AA), setting out the SETA's specific annual obligations and responsibilities.
 It is the assessment framework which the Minister and the Department of Higher Education and Training (DHET) utilise to monitor the activities of the merSETA.
-The annual operational plan of the merSETA, for all its operational core functions (see Figure 2 below), is determined mainly on the basis of the obligations and responsibilities of the SLA and APP, with a line sight to the five-year Strategic Plan outcomes and SSP priorities.

 STRUCTURE: The merSETA is a Schedule 3a public entity that reports to the Minister of Higher Education, Science and Technology.
-In terms of the PFMA, the Minister of Higher Education, Science and Technology is defined as the Executive Authority and reports to Parliament.
-In this regard, the merSETA makes all the required submissions to the Executive Authority.

-The Accounting Authority, comprising of 15 members including a Chairperson, is generally responsible for governance and ensuring that the merSETA achieves its mandate by reviewing its strategy and monitoring performance and compliance, while being accountable to the Minister.
+In terms of the PFMA, the Minister of Higher Education, Science and Innovation is defined as the Executive Authority, and reports to Parliament.
+In this regard, the merSETA Accounting Authority of 15 members inclusive of a Chairperson is accountable to the Minister.
+The Accounting Authority is generally responsible for governance and ensuring that the merSETA achieves its mandate, by reviewing its strategy, and monitoring performance and compliance.
 The Chief Executive Officer is the Accounting Officer as delegated by the Accounting Authority.
-The diagram below (Figure 2), depicts the governance and operational structure of the merSETA.
+The diagram below (Figure 3), depicts the governance and operational structure of the merSETA.

-Figure 2: Governance and operational structure
+Figure 3: Governance and operational structure